ethanbradley/nihpc-documentation/docs/Modules & Jobscripts.md

  - 1GB of memory per core
  - Max runtime of 3hrs

- If users need more than the default they can request using the instructions below :
+ If you need more than the default they can request using the instructions below :

         #SBATCH --ntasks=<cores>   ## this requests the number of cpu cores needed for the job